-When October arrives, I’m content to bundle up and enjoy the ocean waters from the sandy shore.
+When October and November arrive, I’m content to bundle up and savor the ocean waters from the sandy shore.
 With my eyes and not my toes.
 You’ll also find me indoors baking up a storm.

-This Maple Pumpkin Cheesecake got a lot of attention at the potluck!
+This Maple Pumpkin Cheesecake got a lot of attention!
 In fact, it went so fast I only got a tiny sliver.

 The pumpkin and maple syrup combine with the warm fall spices of cinnamon and nutmeg making this the creamiest fall cheesecake ever.
-The maple praline pecan glaze is the crowning touch and takes this cheesecake to the next level!
+The cheesecake is delicious on its own.
+But the maple praline pecan glaze is a crowning touch and takes it to the next level!

 The praline glaze is also a delicious treat spooned over ice cream or pound cake!
 The sauce comes together quickly on the stovetop in about 15 minutes, mostly hands-off time.

 The simple graham cracker crust is no-bake and the cheesecake batter is easy to whip together.
 I baked this cheesecake in a hot water bath in my oven so the top wouldn’t crack.
 (And it didn’t.
-So yay!)
+So yay, success!)

 You’ll love how simple and elegant this cheesecake is.
+It’s really a perfect dessert for Thanksgiving too.
 It’s a showstopper for sure and I can’t wait to make it again!